amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 * **output_nodes**: (List of Strings) This parameter is a list of the names of the end nodes to be quantized.
 Nodes in the model after these nodes will not be quantized.
 For example, this argument can be used to skip some post-processing nodes or stop the last node from being quantized.
 The default value is an empty list ([]).
 * **op_types_to_quantize**: (List of Strings or None) If specified, only operators of the given types will be quantized (e.g., ['Conv'] to only quantize Convolutional layers).
 By default, all supported operators will be quantized.
 * **random_data_reader_input_shape**: (List or Tuple of Int) If dynamic axes of inputs require specific value, users should provide its shapes when using internal random data reader (That is, set calibration_data_reader to None).
 The basic format of shape for single input is list (Int) or tuple (Int) and all dimensions should have concrete values (batch dimensions can be set to 1).
 For example, random_data_reader_input_shape=[1, 3, 224, 224] or random_data_reader_input_shape=(1, 3, 224, 224) for single input.
 If the model has multiple inputs, it can be fed in list (shape) format, where the list order is the same as the onnxruntime got inputs.
 For example, random_data_reader_input_shape=[[1, 1, 224, 224], [1, 2, 224, 224]] for 2 inputs.
 Moreover, it is possible to use dict {name : shape} to specify a certain input, for example, random_data_reader_input_shape={"image" : [1, 3, 224, 224]} for the input named "image".
 The default value is an empty list ([]).
 * **per_channel**: (Boolean) Determines whether weights should be quantized per channel.
 The default value is False.
-For DPU/IPU devices, this must be set to False as they currently do not support per-channel quantization.
+For DPU/NPU devices, this must be set to False as they currently do not support per-channel quantization.
 * **reduce_range**: (Boolean) If True, quantizes weights with 7-bits.
 The default value is False.
-For DPU/IPU devices, this must be set to False as they currently do not support reduced range quantization.
+For DPU/NPU devices, this must be set to False as they currently do not support reduced range quantization.
 * **activation_type**: (QuantType) Specifies the quantization data type for activations, options please refer to Table 1.
 The default is ``vai_q_onnx.QuantType.QInt8``.
 * **weight_type**: (QuantType) Specifies the quantization data type for weights, options please refer to Table 1.
 The default is ``vai_q_onnx.QuantType.QInt8``.
-For IPU devices, this must be set to ``QuantType.QInt8``.
+For NPU devices, this must be set to ``QuantType.QInt8``.
 * **nodes_to_quantize**: (List of Strings or None) If specified, only the nodes in this list are quantized.
 The list should contain the names of the nodes, for example, ['Conv__224', 'Conv__252'].
 The default value is an empty list ([]).
 * **nodes_to_exclude**: (List of Strings or None) If specified, the nodes in this list will be excluded from quantization.
 The default value is an empty list ([]).
 * **optimize_model**: (Boolean) If True, optimizes the model before quantization.
 The default value is True.
 * **use_external_data_format**: (Boolean) This option is used for large size (>2GB) model.
 The model proto and data will be stored in separate files.
 The default is False.
 * **execution_providers**: (List of Strings) This parameter defines the execution providers that will be used by ONNX Runtime to do calibration for the specified model.
 The default value ``CPUExecutionProvider`` implies that the model will be computed using the CPU as the execution provider.
 You can also set this to other execution providers supported by ONNX Runtime such as ``CUDAExecutionProvider`` for GPU-based computation, if they are available in your environment.
 The default is ['CPUExecutionProvider'].
-* **enable_dpu**: (Boolean) This parameter is a flag that determines whether to generate a quantized model that is suitable for the DPU/IPU.
-If set to True, the quantization process will consider the specific limitations and requirements of the DPU/IPU, thus creating a model that is optimized for DPU/IPU computations.
+* **enable_dpu**: (Boolean) This parameter is a flag that determines whether to generate a quantized model that is suitable for the DPU/NPU.
+If set to True, the quantization process will consider the specific limitations and requirements of the DPU/NPU, thus creating a model that is optimized for DPU/NPU computations.
 The default is False.
 * **convert_fp16_to_fp32**: (Boolean) This parameter controls whether to convert the input model from float16 to float32 before quantization.
 For float16 models, it is recommended to set this parameter to True.
 The default value is False.
 * **convert_nchw_to_nhwc**: (Boolean) This parameter controls whether to convert the input NCHW model to input NHWC model before quantization.
 For input NCHW models, it is recommended to set this parameter to True.
 The default value is False.
 * **include_cle**: (Boolean) This parameter is a flag that determines whether to optimize the models using CrossLayerEqualization; it can improve the accuracy of some models.
 The default is False.